 TEACHING LABS

 The IRBV has two laboratories dedicated solely to teaching.
 The first (40 places) is located in the premises of the IRBV in the main building of the Botanical Garden.
 The second (50 places) is located at the Center on Biodiversity.
-It is in these laboratories that all the practical work of the plant biology courses of the Bachelor of Biological Sciences of the University of Montreal given at the IRBV take place.
+It is in these laboratories that all the practical work of the plant biology courses of the bachelor in biological sciences of the Université de Montréal given at the IRBV take place.

 The teaching laboratories of the IRBV have all the necessary equipment for carrying out practical work in plant biology courses.
 They are equipped with modern equipment used for practical work in in vitro culture, plant physiology, molecular biology and biotechnology (laminar flow hoods, spectrophotometers, centrifuges, precision balances, thermal cyclers, microscopes, binoculars, electrophoresis tanks , micropipettes, etc.).
 There is also a teaching herbarium and a large collection of microscopic preparations which are used for practical work in floristics, systematics, anatomy and development courses.